Schwartzblat/Stitch/README.md

 Will be added soon.

 ## Projects using Stitch:
+- [WhatsAppPatcher](https://github.com/Schwartzblat/WhatsAppPatcher)- A patcher for WhatsApp Android app.
+- [MoovitPatcher](https://github.com/Schwartzblat/MoovitPatcher)- A patcher for Moovit app.
-- [MakoPatcher][https://github.com/Schwartzblat/MakoPatcher]- A patcher for 12+ app.
+- [MakoPatcher](https://github.com/Schwartzblat/MakoPatcher)- A patcher for 12+ app.

 ## How to use
 ### Installation